Lebanon: Deadly clashes erupt in Beirut amid blast probe protests | DW | 14.10.2021

 Protesters had gathered to demand Bitar's removal after the judge insisted on subpoenaing top officials in the blast probe.

-Human rights groups and families of the blast victims see Bitar as a guarantor of justice for the deadly blast, which occurred on August 4, 2020.
+Human rights groups and families of the blast victims see Bitar as a guarantor of justice for those affected by the deadly blast, which occurred on August 4, 2020.

 But a member of the Amal group on Tuesday threatened "political escalation" if the investigation "was not rectified."